Workforce, training and education

 Revalidation

-This is the process by which doctors are required to demonstrate on a regular basis that they are up to date and fit to practise in their chosen field and able to provide a good level of care.
+This is the process by which all licensed doctors are required to demonstrate on a regular basis that they are up to date and fit to practise in their chosen field and able to provide a good level of care.
 It provides doctors with the support to maintain and develop their practice throughout their career and ensures that they have the opportunity to reflect regularly on how change and improvements can be made to their practice.
 Doctors in training revalidate through the Annual Review of Competence Progression (ARCP).
 A recommendation for revalidation will be made to the GMC on behalf of the doctor in training by the Responsible Officer connected to their designated body.
 Your Responsible Officer will be in the organisation that is supporting you with revalidation.
 This organisation is called your designated body.
-If you are a trainee in England, your designated body is your Local Education and Training Board (LETB).
-As a trainee in the East Midlands, your designated body is NHS England (NHSE East Midlands).
+If you are a doctor in training in England, your designated body is your Local Education and Training Board (LETB).
+As a trainee in the Midlands, your designated body is NHS England.
 As a doctor in training, you will be generating the supporting information required for revalidation by meeting the requirements of your curriculum and training programme.
 You will also be in regular discussion about your progress and any outstanding learning needs with your supervisors.
 Completion of the above will mean that you are ready for revalidation by ARCP.
-Further information about the ARCP process can be found on the GMC website.
+Further information about the revalidation process can be found on the GMC website.

 Study Leave

-Study leave policy and guidance:https://eastmidlandsdeanery.nhs.uk/policies/Study_Leave
+Study leave policy and guidance:

 As a doctor in training you will be entitled to study leave and to claim study leave expenses to attend courses and events relevant to your learning.
 There may also be the opportunity to use study leave for personal study.
 There are some differences in study leave availability for Foundation doctors, but within core and specialty training you will be able to take leave to attend courses and events relevant to your training and that enable you to meet your personal development plan.
 You can also claim expenses for the cost of the course and any associated travel/accommodation costs.
 You need to check who you need to claim study leave expenses through as it may vary depending on your employer model.
 Also, aspirational and international study leave requests need to be approved via NHS England.